johannaleal/readme-generator/README.md

 4. Make sure that the following files exist in your application folder:
     >index.js
     >.gitignore
-5. The .gitmore file should contain the following lines:
+5. The .gitignore file should contain the following lines:
     >node_modules/
     >.DS_Store/